 - Teacher, trainer, coach

 - Opener of doors

 - Successful leader

 A mentoring relationship can be established based on just one of these areas, or a mentor can serve in all of these functions.
 Typically, a mentoring relationship is developed between someone who is new to the profession and a more experienced person in the field.
-However, mentoring relationships can involve someone who has been in the field for awhile, but is changing career paths and is looking for guidance and support.
+However, mentoring relationships can involve someone who has been in the field for a while, but is changing career paths and is looking for guidance and support.
 It can also be someone who is just looking for support and direction.
 (The Mentorship Handbook: A Guide for SLA Chapters and Divisions to Establish Mentorship Programs, Special Libraries Association.)

-Who Should be a Mentor/Mentee?
+Who Should be a Mentee/Mentor?

 Mentees should have the following attributes:

 - Potential leadership skills and an interest in becoming a leader.